• Skip to primary navigation

 Only one twin wasn’t an option so I made a call to the district office and was able to get them both into another school about 15 blocks away.
 We were informed on back to school night they were in different classrooms and that’s what I was hoping for.

-Why was I hoping my twins were seperated for preschool?
+Why was I hoping my twins were separated for preschool?

 A couple of reasons.